iSeven07/SDEV200FinalProject/README.md

 ## Running via Command Prompt

 You can run this application right from Command Prompt.
-Put your current directory as the /src folder and then run the following commands:
+Put your current directory as the /src folder and then run the following commands:<br />
 **javac -classpath ..\lib\*;. massageapp/TestClasses**<br />
 **java -classpath ..\lib\*;. massageapp/TestClasses**